 The term “Underground Railroad” had no meaning to the generations that preceded the coming of the railroads and engines in the 1820s.
 Though the origin of the term “Underground Railroad” has not been determined, it refers to the effort of enslaved African Americans to gain their freedom by escaping bondage.
 What is known, is that by the 1820s, both those who aided freedom seekers and those who were outraged by the loss of their human property began to refer to escaped slaves as part of an “Underground Railroad.”

 The very existence of slavery, the “peculiar institution,” as referred to by Thomas Jefferson, undermined that great call of equality sounded in Jefferson’s own Declaration of Independence.
 The Underground Railroad — from the first decision to run away, through the actions of African American-organized Vigilance committees, to the liberating actions of John Brown — were all reminders of African American initiative and the notion of slavery as the single great immorality of that era.
 It provided an opportunity for Americans of all kinds to play a role in resisting slavery.

 The rapidity with which the term became commonly used around 1830 did not mean that incidents of resistance to slavery increased or that more attempts were made to escape from bondage.
-Freedom seeking activity in North America had begun, of course, with the growth of slavery in the seventeenth century.
+Freedom seeking activity in North America had begun with the growth of slavery in the 17th century.
 It meant simply that more white northerners were prepared to aid freedom seekers and to give assistance to northern African Americans who aided freedom seekers.
 On January 1, 1831, William Lloyd Garrison published the first issue of the abolitionist newspaper The Liberator.
-That event marks the traditional beginning of open abolitionist attack on the institution of slavery.
+That event marks the traditional beginning of an open abolitionist attack on the institution of slavery.